Hip Surgery and Replacement

 Many people experience hip pain at some point in their lives.
-Hip pain has a variety of causes, and it’s important to get to the bottom of your pain in order to receive the most effective hip pain treatment.
-Sometimes, a hip problem can manifest as thigh or even back pain.
-Parkview Ortho Hospital has hip specialists and surgeons who are leaders in their field, offering a wide range of minimally invasive services.
+Hip pain has a variety of causes, so it’s important to identify the specific cause in order to receive the most effective hip pain treatment.
+Sometimes, a hip problem can even manifest itself as thigh or back pain.
+Parkview Ortho Hospital has hip specialists and surgeons on staff who are leaders in their field, offering a wide range of treatment.

 Anatomy of the hip

-The acetabulum is a socket or cup-like structure that holds the femur head.
+- The acetabulum is a socket or cup-like structure that holds the femoral head.

 Common causes of hip pain